erzawansyah/fhedback/frontend/src/services/contracts/README.md

 When ready for mainnet:

 1. Deploy contracts to mainnet using deployment scripts
-2. Update `addresses.ts` with mainnet addresses
+2. Update `index.ts` with mainnet addresses
 3. Verify mainnet contracts on Etherscan
 4. Test thoroughly before going live